-I have no one to blame but myself that our boys grew up favoring Halloween over all other holidays—with the possible exception of Christmas.
+I have no one to blame but myself that our boys grew up favoring Halloween over all other holidays—except for Christmas.

-The boys are both adults now and while I assumed this costume thing would have wound down by now, not that long ago I found myself creating Luigi of Mario Brothers fame and he looked fantastic, let me tell you.
+The boys are both adults now, and while I assumed this costume thing would have wound down by now, not that long ago I found myself helping to create Luigi of Mario Brothers fame and he looked fantastic, let me tell you.

 Here’s the problem I see with taking the pricey route (learn this well, because it’s a tactic you could use with your kids): Too many Kylo Rens.
 Imagine showing up at the party only to see yourself in triplicate.
 It won’t matter who’s the most authentic.
 Quantity will quickly diminish quality as you are reduced to one-of-many.

 The way to avoid this is to be unique, be clever.
 Be one-of-a-kind.
 Be cheap!
 Several ideas come to mind: